-UX designers’ major work includes planning the restaurant category to search, add ‘save the card’ and ‘pay’ buttons, and the payment options to be offered to the customers and more.
+UX designers’ major work includes planning the restaurant category to search, adding ‘save the card’ and ‘pay’ buttons, the payment options to be offered to the customers and more.

-Of all the UX processes, wireframing is time-consuming and may add to the budget.
+Wireframing is time-consuming and may add to the budget of all the UX processes.

-Nevertheless, it is an essential element because if at any stage, you are required to make changes to a fully designed screen, the availability of wireframes will make it easier.
+Nevertheless, it is an essential element because if you are required to make changes to a fully designed screen at any stage, the availability of wireframes will make it easier.
 This saves time as well as money.